Navigating Legislation and Compliance with Confidence: A Clear Guide to Australia’s Legal Framework

 Standards and the Law

 On their own, standards are voluntary.
 There is no requirement for the public to comply with standards.
-However, State and Commonwealth governments often refer to Australian Standards® (AS) or joint Australian/New Zealand Standards (AS/NZS) in their legislation.
+However, State and Commonwealth governments often refer to Australian Standards® (AS) or joint Australian/New Zealand Standards (AS/NZS) in their legislation and compliance.

 When this happens, these standards can become mandatory.[6]